Daivasmara/tokenprice/README.md

 ![tokenprice](https://i.imgur.com/HCq1bPb.gif)

-**tokenprice** is a simple CLI app to fetch the latest multiple crypto token prices in various currencies, all from the comfort of your terminal.
-All the [Crypto Market Cap & Pricing Data Provided By Nomics](https://nomics.com), therefore to use this tool you need to sign up first to get the API key, which I guarantee you, it will only take you about 2 mins, _even much less!_
+**tokenprice** is a simple CLI tool to fetch the latest multiple crypto token prices in various currencies, all from the comfort of your terminal.
+[Crypto Market Cap & Pricing Data Provided By Nomics](https://nomics.com), therefore to use this tool you need to sign up first to get the API key, which I guarantee you, it will only take you about 2 mins, _even much less!_

 [**Sign up here!**](https://p.nomics.com/pricing#free-plan)

 Basically the main idea is coming from my own _FOMO (Fear of Missing Out)_ towards cryptos.
 You see, as an avid observer of cryptos especially `BTC` and `ETH` (at least in the moment I'm writing this).
 I find visiting exchange sites just to know what's the current price of some tokens is way too much of a hassle and could be much more simplified.
-It should be just something that I could do while I'm doing something else especially while I'm working I basically stare at the black void that is my terminal anyway.
+It should be just something that I could do while I'm doing something else, especially while I'm working I basically stare at the black void that is my terminal anyway.
 Thus why **tokenprice** is now here with us.

 ### Built With